rrdkent/cpsc113-final-project/README.md

 The first three tests are simple in nature, and test your ability to write basic endpoint functionality.

-A GET request to '/' produces an HTTP 200 response with content 'Hello World!' somewhere ::Done A GET request to ''/robots.txt' produces a HTTP 200 response with Content-Type 'text/plain; charset=utf-8'" A GET request to '/mrw/class-is-done.gif' 301 or 302 redirects to the reaction gif of your choice Blog Post Functionality
+A GET request to '/' produces an HTTP 200 response with content 'Hello World!' somewhere ::Done A GET request to ''/robots.txt' produces a HTTP 200 response with Content-Type 'text/plain; charset=utf-8'" ::Done A GET request to '/mrw/class-is-done.gif' 301 or 302 redirects to the reaction gif of your choice ::Done

+Blog Post Functionality

 Next, we want to mimic some functionality of a very minimal blog.
 We'll have you develop a few functions for creating a post, displaying a post, and deleting posts.
 Note that there is no need to have user accounts!